For owners

 • General Appearance:

-Large, upstanding, tall, powerfully built, livestock guarding dog with broad, strong head and dense double coat.
+Large upstanding, tall, powerfully built, with broad, heavy head and short dense coat.
+Must have size, stamina and speed.

 • Characteristics: